ElianHugh/quartools/README.md

 ## Why quartools?

-At work, I ran into an issue where I was generating hundreds of parameterised reports that would be similar with subtle differences in content.
+At work, I ran into an issue where I was generating hundreds of parameterised reports that would require parts of the report to be dynamically populated.
 I found myself leaning on R for programmatic markup creation, which meant that I could have one master document that I worked on.
 My prototype version (in other words, functions I threw together for work) required a lot of constant chunk configuration, and wasn’t particularly user-friendly nor elegant. *quartools* is a more streamlined version of my prototype, with the added benefit of it requiring little to no setup on the end user’s part.

 ## Installation